nguyenly140/WordleProject3/README.md

 Welcome to Project 2

 Set-Up Instructions:

 1) Copy the nginx.txt contents into the nginx config file on your system
 2) Restart the nginx file with the nginx restart command
 3) Inside the api directory run "bin/init.sh" to initiate db
 4) Verify that the var folder contains a users.db and a games.db
 5) run "foreman start --formation users_service=1,game_service=3"
 6) The servers should be running after this
 7) Open a new terminal and begin making API calls below

 API calls using http:

-** anything in [] you type in **

 	Sign-Up:                          http POST tuffix-vm/signUp username=[example] password=[example]